Hey there, since you're here, you have made a great choice in deciding to take your skin health seriously.

 As stated earlier, your face is the most sensitive part of your skin, so you have to pamper your face in all ways possible in your regimen.

 You should reduce touching of your face to the barest minimum because your hand comes in contact with many bacteria daily, and you wouldn’t want to transfer those bacteria to your face.

 The most basic and necessary step in any routine is to wash your face.

-- Wash your face with lukewarm water and lightly cleanse it.
-Then, using your fingertips, apply a mild facial cleanser in a clockwise direction.
+- Wash your face with a night and day face wash to cleanse it.
+Using your fingertips, apply a mild facial cleanser in a clockwise direction.
 Finish by thoroughly rinsing the cleanser from your face and drying it by patting it with a clean towel.
 If you have oily skin, use a salicylic acid cleaning solution when cleaning your face.

 - Begin by exfoliating with a top-quality scrub.
 It helps to remove dirt particles that add to wrinkles and reduces dullness on your face.
 Choose a product that is light, simple and easy to apply, and will not irritate your skin.
 At least twice a week, exfoliate your facial skin.

 - If a pimple bothers you, burst it by gently squeezing the spot with tissues wrapped around your fingertips.
 It will help prevent bacteria by preventing your fingers from directly touching your skin, but it would also hinder you from injuring your face with your fingernails.